 Human beings are ecosystems that change with age.
 In your 20s, you could go party and turn up in the office the next day and do an all-nighter for a deal closing.
 You can't do it as easily when you are in your 30s-40s, especially if you have young children.
 With all my clients, women or men, we explore health and lifestyle as a tool for personal mastery.

 4. Menopause might sound like ages away.
 But the term "menopause" means one specific day 12-24 months after your last period after which point you are no longer considered fertile.
 All those hot flushes, insomnia, anxiety and other symptoms happen during the "peri-menopause" stage that for natural menopause start in your 40s and may last for a decade.
 For 1/100 women peri-menopausal symptoms may start in their 30s.
 Menopause can start at any age for medical or surgical reasons.

 All of us will go through menopause, 75% of us with symptoms, and 25% with debilitating symptoms.
 Peri-menopausal symptoms are managed through a mix of lifestyle and medical treatments, depending on your condition.
 Something to have on your radar.

 Use these four markers to explore how you function.
-Through self-discovery, you hone your personal mastery for achieving more.
+Through self-discovery, you hone your energy and personal mastery for achieving more with more ease and flow.
 I would love to hear what you discover!